pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

     This command should return the name of your Kubernetes cluster that runs on Azure.

-    If you have a different contents displayed, configure `kubectl` to use your Azure configuration:
+    If you have a different context displayed, configure `kubectl` to use your Azure configuration:

     ```shell